-The three main ways to find a London live in carer: going through an agency, engaging a self-employed carer, or using an introductory agency like hometouch.
+The three main ways to find a London live in carer: going through an agency, engaging a self-employed carer, or using an introductory agency like Hometouch.

 Would you like to know more about Hometouch's high quality live-in care service?Find a carer Schedule a call

-How do I find a live-in carer in London?The three most common ways to find a live-in carer in London are:
+How do I find a live-in carer in London?

 - Finding a private carer and employing them directly

-- Using a service that provides a middle ground between the two, like hometouch
+- Using a service that provides a middle ground between the two, like Hometouch

-Which way is the best way?
+Live-in care agencies in London: which way is the best way?

 How much will it cost?